rapid7/insightconnect-plugins/plugins/manage_engine_service_desk/help.md

 #### Add Resolution

-This action this Operation allows you to add/update a resolution of the request.
+This action allows you to add/update a resolution of the request.

 ##### Input